 Automatically populating the "Viewer override" field

-tasks, you can configure Workbench to automatically populate the field_viewer_override
+In create tasks, you can configure Workbench to automatically populate the field_viewer_override column in your input CSV using to two different criteria:

 - the extension of the file named in your CSV's

-column, and - the value in your CSV's
+filecolumn, and - the value in your CSV's

-Using this configuration saves you the tedious task of manually populating the field_viewer_override
+Using this configuration saves you the tedious task of manually populating the field_viewer_override field.

-work.
+The following are examples of how the two settings, field_viewer_override_models and field_viewer_override_extensions work.
 Both settings take a list of mappings from terms in the Islandora Display vocabulary on the left to conditions on the right.
-The conditions are themselves lists of field_model
+The conditions are themselves lists of field_model values (for mappings in field_viewer_override_models) and file extensions (for mappings in field_viewer_override_extensions).

-An example of using field_viewer_override_models
+An example of using field_viewer_override_models is:

 field_viewer_override_models: